cfjedimaster/raymondcamdendotcom/content/post/2018/02/01/better-support-for-scheduled-actions-with-openwhisk-and-ibm-cloud-functions.md

 That works well.
 But CRON is... well, CRON is a very powerful and flexible system that looks like it was designed by the same people who created regular expressions.
 I know I can do anything I want with CRON but I absolutely hate doing everything with it.

 The good news is that now there is a better way!
 The Alarm package has a new feed called `interval`.
 The `interval` feed takes (among others) a parameter that specifies the number of minutes to wait between calls.
 So if you want an action to run every hour?
 60. Want it to run once a day?
 1440.
 And that's it.

-The `interval` action also supports an optional `startDate` and `endDate` parameter to let you specify a particular date range for the trigger.
+The `interval` action also supports an optional `startDate` and `stopDate` parameter to let you specify a particular date range for the trigger.

 So an example, consider this CRON based trigger:

 	wsk trigger create periodic \
 		--feed /whisk.system/alarms/alarm \
 		--param cron "*/2 * * * *" \
-		--param trigger_payload "{\"name\":\"Odin\",\"place\":\"Valhalla\"}" \
-		--param startDate "2019-01-01T00:00:00.000Z" \
-		--param stopDate "2019-01-31T23:59:00.000Z"

 The `interval` version of this would be:

 	wsk trigger create periodic \
 		--feed /whisk.system/alarms/interval \
-		--param minutes "2" \
+		--param minutes 2 \
-		--param trigger_payload "{\"name\":\"Odin\",\"place\":\"Valhalla\"}" \
-		--param startDate "2019-01-01T00:00:00.000Z" \
-		--param stopDate "2019-01-31T23:59:00.000Z"

 I don't know about you, but that's a heck of a lot easier to understand.
 Of course, CRON does offer more complex support, so for example, running only on certain days, but frankly I'd rather write a line of JavaScript to exit early than spend an hour trying to get the CRON syntax right and hoping I didn't screw it up.